Can the hot hand phenomenon be modelled? A Bayesian hidden Markov approach: Conclusions

 \section{Conclusions}

-During our analysis of the Miami Heat season, we noticed something more like a {\it cold hand} instead of a {\it hot hand}.
-Based on our results, in any given game, the {\it cold }streaks seen to have more occurrences than {\it hot }streaks.
+During our analysis of the Miami Heat season, we noticed the {\it cold hand} more likely than the {\it hot hand}.
+In fact, based on our results, in any given game, the {\it cold streaks} seem to have more occurrences than {\it hot streaks}.
 Moreover, according to the posterior distribution of the transition probabilities, the two states are clearly differentiated: in fact, the team's performance is very different depending on which state it is in.

-Our BLHMM can be employed as a useful tool for analysing the performance of a team or a player.
-It could even be used to compare the performances of different teams as it provides information that is not possible to obtain with traditional modelling.
-It might also be used to analyse the performance of an opponent's team during the course of a match.
+We believe our BLHMM can be employed as a valuable tool for analysing the performance of a team during a match.
+Moreover, it could be used to compare the performances of different teams, providing information that is not possible to obtain through the traditional modelling techniques. {It is worth noting that we provide evidence that supports our approach over a simpler model.} Additionally, it has the potential to be applied in the analysis of an opponent's team performance during a game.

-Finally, for future research, the inclusion of a third intermediate state that is neither {\it hot }nor {\it cold }is an interesting possibility.
-In addition, the exploration of continuous-time Markov chains could be worthwhile to better model this phenomenon.
+Finally, for future research, the inclusion of a third intermediate state that is neither \textit{hot} nor \textit{cold} is an interesting possibility.
+It could also be highly valuable to incorporate the match time as a covariate in the transition matrix.
+By doing so, we would be able to study how the team behaves at each specific moment of the match.
+In this sense, exploring continuous-time Markov chains could be a worthwhile approach to better model this phenomenon.